Image

 Hire Your Ray County, MO Criminal Defense Attorney Now | Combs Waterkotte

-Finding the right Ray County, MO lawyer can make the difference between your case ending favorably and you spending time behind bars.
-In contrast to other Ray County defense attorneys, our firm places complete satisfaction at the heart of everything we do.
+Choosing the right Ray County, MO lawyer can be the difference between your case ending favorably and you spending time incarcerated.
+Unlike other Ray County defense attorneys, our firm places complete satisfaction at the heart of everything we do.
 When you choose Combs Waterkotte, you can be confident that you will receive 24/7 access to the Ray County criminal defense lawyer that is working on your case.
-No matter where you are, what time it is, or your present circumstances, you can discuss your case, the legal process, or anything else.
+No matter where you are, what time it is, or your present circumstances, you can discuss with us your case, the legal process, or anything else.

-When you are facing criminal charges in Ray County, from a small traffic ticket for an improper lane change to serious felonies, make Combs Waterkotte your first call.
-Give us a call at (314) 900-HELP or contact us online to schedule a free consultation, but preceding that we suggest that you take a look at what some of our previous clients have said about their experiences working with the driven Ray County, MO criminal defense attorneys at Combs Waterkotte.
+When you are facing criminal charges in Ray County, from a simple traffic ticket for speeding to severe felonies, call Combs Waterkotte first.
+Give us a call at (314) 900-HELP or contact us online to schedule a free consultation, but before that we suggest that you take a look at what some of our previous clients have said about their experiences working with the driven Ray County, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas